 “I realized that I’ve never asked you what you wanted to do after the race…” I said to her, not expecting a response.
 “And you never told me what you enjoy doing… I expect you to answer those for me when you wake up.”
 I said jokingly.

 I sighed, “What do I like to do?”
 Many things crossed my mind but they all included everyone in the crew.
 “All of my best memories are with you guys.
-My life wasn’t the greatest on Sola, although I did meet a few interesting people though...”
+My life wasn’t the greatest on Sola, although I did meet a few memorable people there...”
 I chuckled, “I guess I never really told you about my past have I?
 It’s not the most interesting, but I’m sure you won’t mind me telling you.
 In fact, I can picture myself going off in tangent about it while you’re working in your workroom.
-You always pretend like you’re uninterested or not listening but I knew you are…”
+You always pretend like you’re uninterested or not listening but I knew you were…”

 “Sarth, we’re landing now.”
 Kiko’s voice echoed.

-“Alright” I answered.
+“All right” I answered.
 “How far are we from the safe house?”

 We decided to take Tammy to the safe house that she told us to go to, on the larger planet.
 From there we could decide how to split ourselves up to search for an antivirus.

-“A few miles”
+“A few miles.”

 I nimbly picked up Tammy’s motionless, hot body and took her to the cargo bay where Rei had started the shuttle.
-Her body was burning up so hot that I had to endure a searing pain in order not to drop her.
+Her body was so hot that I had to endure a searing pain in order not to drop her.
 I didn’t know she could get so hot, but then again she wasn’t human.